maths/stack-web/website_files/Events/2022-12-08-JSXgraphSTACK.md

 12:45-13:45 Lunch

 13:40-14:30 Use of JSXgraph in STACK, Andrey Chesnokov<br/>
-14:30-14:45 Coffee break
+14:30-14:45 Coffee break<br/>
-14:45-16:15 Andrey Chesnokov, Workshop of how to use JSXGraph in STACK:
+14:45-16:15 Andrey Chesnokov, Workshop of how to use JSXGraph in STACK:<br/>
-- Create a graph which follows the randomisation.
+- Create a graph which follows the randomisation.<br/>
 - Create a graph with binding of variables (the graph is part of the answer).

 ### Sign up